Chronovyan/4everCode/docs/chronolog_entries/2023-11-07-user-definable-type-system.md

 ## Documentation and Examples

-To showcase the capabilities of the user-definable TYPE system, we've created *user_type_system.md**: Comprehensive documentation of the system
+To showcase the capabilities of the user-definable TYPE system, we've created:

+- **user_type_system.md**: Comprehensive documentation of the system
 - **type_system_demo.cpp**: A simple demonstration of the basic features
 - **temporal_inventory_system.cpp**: A more complex example showing a practical application